chanzuckerberg/happy/docs/Using_External_DNS_Tooling.md

 Simple hosting is easy to understand and set up, but what if we have many logical APIs to host for our app, and we want them all on different DNS names?
 We don't really want to set up new ingress endpoints for every service.
 ALB-based ingresses in particular can get pretty pricey if allowed to multiply.

 Fortunately, Kubernetes Ingresses support what's called "Domain Based Virtual Hosting".
-What this means is that the service will look at the requested hostname portion of the URL, in addition to the path.
-That hostname will be used in routing the request, in addition to any other matching your ingress does.
+What this means is that the ingress router will look at the hostname portion of the requested URL, in addition to its path.
+That hostname will be used in routing the request, along with any other matching your ingress does.

-The trick is to make sure that your ingress is matching on hostname, and then go back to your DNS software and create as many CNAMEs as you need, pointing your ingress endpoint.
+The trick is to make sure that your ingress is matching on hostname, and then go back to your DNS software and create as many CNAMEs as you need, pointing to your common ingress endpoint.

 When a client looks up your friendly names, the CNAMEs will all be resolved by the global DNS system to point to the same, single Kubernetes ingress hostname exposed by our cluster.
 All requests for all of those "apparently" different APIs will funnel into the same place.